csabbah/team-profile-generator/README.md

 git clone
 ```

-2. Once cloned, open up the project folder in your text editor and run the following command in terminal t instal all dependencies.
+2. Once cloned, open up the project folder in your text editor and run the following command in terminal to install all dependencies.

 ```
 npm install